nicopagliarani/Fanime/README.md

 # Fanime
+Final Project made by Nicolò Pagliarani and Adryan Cadet during the Ironhack Web Development Bootcamp.

 Description
 This is a website in which the user can retrieve all the informations about an anime.
 He can add Anime to his favourites list, remove them, leave a comment below the anime detail page.